 - Using a digital voltmeter, measure the battery's voltage.
 It should read 12.8V (no lower than 11.9V).

 - If you've just charged your batteries, wait several hours before measuring voltage.
-(In a pinch, briefly apply a load to remove some of the surface charge.)
+(In a pinch, briefly apply a load to remove some surface charges.)

 - Consider adding this testing to your regular maintenance routine.
 Because when bad batteries receive current from good ones, they lower the state of charge and lifespan for good batteries.